getsentry/sentry-java/docs/context.rst

         // ... or retrieve and manipulate the context instance manually

-        // Retrieve the stored Sentry instance
+        // Retrieve the stored SentryClient instance
         SentryClient sentryClient = getStoredClient();

         // Get the current context instance